davidsims9t/electron-boilerplate/README.md

 Spawns a browser window.
 Completely separate from app process.
 Has access to CommonJS require as well fs, crypto, etc.

+Use webPreferences: { backgroundThrottling: false }, allows the app to run at full speed when the app is not in the focused state.
+Useful if you're displaying content in the tray like a timer.

 ## Separation of Concerns

 Anything related to the operating system use the Electron app process.
 Anything that can be